isomorphic-software/smartclient-docs/classes/StretchImgButton.md

 **Flags**: IRW

 ---
+## Attr: StretchImgButton.labelVPad

+### Description
+The padding for a StretchImgButton's label is determined as follows.

+If `labelHPad` is set it will specify the horizontal padding applied to the label.
+Similarly if `labelVPad` is set it will specify the vertical padding for the label, regardless of the button's [vertical](#attr-stretchimgbuttonvertical) setting.

+Otherwise `labelLengthPad` can be set to specify the label padding along the length axis (ie: horizontal padding if [StretchImgButton.vertical](#attr-stretchimgbuttonvertical) is false, otherwise vertical padding), and `labelBreadthPad` can be set to specify the label padding along the other axis.

+Otherwise the padding on the length axis will match the [StretchImgButton.capSize](#attr-stretchimgbuttoncapsize) and will be set to zero on the breadth axis.

+So by default the label will be sized to match the center image of the StretchImgButton, but these settings allow the label to partially or wholly overlap the caps.

+**Flags**: IRW

+---
 ## Attr: StretchImgButton.hiliteAccessKey

 ### Description
 If set to true, if the [title](StatefulCanvas.md#attr-statefulcanvastitle) of this button contains the specified [accessKey](Canvas.md#attr-canvasaccesskey), when the title is displayed to the user it will be modified to include HTML to underline the accessKey.
 Note that this property may cause titles that include HTML (rather than simple strings) to be inappropriately modified, so should be disabled if your title string includes HTML characters.

+**Flags**: IRW

+---
+## Attr: StretchImgButton.showDown

+### Description
+Should we visibly change state when the mouse goes down in this object?

+### Groups

+- state

 **Flags**: IRW